algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### Godot architecture

-To get started, you need to create a set of nodes.
-They are the basic building blocks of the game in Godot, and their hierarchical organisation allows you to create a complex project in a simple and modular way.
+To get started, we need to create a set of nodes.
+They are the basic building blocks of the game in Godot, and their hierarchical organisation allows us to create a complex project in a simple and modular way.

-So you need to create all the nodes needed for the game: a main node that will host the game, sub-nodes that will classify all the nodes, and finally nodes such as the game inventory.
+So we need to create all the nodes needed for the game: a main node that will host the game, sub-nodes that will classify all the nodes, and finally nodes such as the game inventory.

 ![alt text](./images/node_architecture1.png)

 ### Perspective

 The game is in 3D, as we felt it was better suited to our case and our atmosphere.
 This will allow greater flexibility in creating interactive and dynamic game elements.
+So we will use 3D node and work in 3 dimensions.

 ### Game aspects